 \subsection{General random graphs}

-Finally, we turn to permutations realized by general graphs.
-As the internal structure linking inputs to outputs becomes topologically more complex, many more permutations can often be realized with the same number of internal vertices than in a defect-riddled hexagonal lattice, trading complexity for functionality.
-General graphs are also typically not independent of $\beta$, commonly realizing far more permutations when $T = \beta^{-1} > 0$ beyond the ground-state permutations seen when $T = 0$.
+Finally, we turn to permutations realised by general graphs.
+As the internal structure linking inputs to outputs becomes topologically more complex, many more permutations can often be realised with the same number of internal vertices than in a defect-riddled hexagonal lattice, trading complexity for functionality.
+General graphs are also typically not independent of $\beta$, commonly realising far more permutations when $T = \beta^{-1} > 0$ beyond the ground-state permutations seen when $T = 0$.
 To illustrate this, we computed the exact number of permutations~$|\Sigma|$ output by samples of input--output-augmented random cubic graphs at fixed (necessarily even) numbers~$V$ of bulk vertices for~$V$ between 22 and 56~\refSI.
 As shown in Fig.~\ref{fig:4}, $|\Sigma|$ clearly tends to increase with~$V$ in both the $T = 0$ and $T > 0$ regimes.
 Indeed, the majority of 56-vertex graphs attain all possible $5! = 120$ permutations when $T > 0$, thus directly outputting $S_5$ with fewer vertices than any of the $S_5$-generating concatenations in Fig.~\ref{fig:3}.

 When repeatedly concatenated, zero-noise random AFNs generate a large zoo of $S_5$ subgroups.
-Upon analyzing the random sample in Fig.~\ref{fig:3}B, we found $T=0$ AFNs generating almost all subgroups of $S_5$, including the familiar $D_8$ and $D_{10}$ missing from the hexagonal lattices of Fig.~\ref{fig:2}B. This suggests that general AFNs at $T=0$ can realize almost any desired group action on repeated concatenation.
-A less exotic list of groups is generated when $T>0$, identical to those in Fig.~\ref{fig:2}B. However, the elements of rarer groups can likely still be realized with high probability provided $T$ is low and the number of concatenations is as few as possible.
+Upon analysing the random sample in Fig.~\ref{fig:3}B, we found $T=0$ AFNs generating almost all subgroups of $S_5$, including the familiar $D_8$ and $D_{10}$ missing from the hexagonal lattices of Fig.~\ref{fig:2}B. This suggests that general AFNs at $T=0$ can realise almost any desired group action on repeated concatenation.
+A less exotic list of groups is generated when $T>0$, identical to those in Fig.~\ref{fig:2}B. However, the elements of rarer groups can likely still be realised with high probability provided $T$ is low and the number of concatenations is as few as possible.